MadLittleMods/zig-x-compositing-manager/README.md

 Normally, you'd get this same functionality for free via your desktop environment's window manager which probably includes a "compositing manager".

-This project is useful to use when you're running in a virtual X environment like `Xvfb` (X virtual framebuffer) or `Xephyr` and need to work with multiple windows that overlay on top of each other.
+This project is useful when you're running in a virtual X environment like `Xvfb` (X virtual framebuffer) or `Xephyr` and need to work with multiple windows that overlay on top of each other.

 To paraphrase from the [*Adding Transparency*](https://magcius.github.io/xplain/article/composite.html) page in the